Written by Terry Smith

 Specification: Material: Wood, Weather-Resistant: Yes, External Width/Depth: 2.30m (7′ 6″) / 2.30m (7′ 6″), Internal Width/Depth: 1.93m (6′ 3″) / 1.93m (6′ 3″), Seating for: 4 people,

 Next on our list is the Dunster House Wooden Pergola Arbour, a drastic step up in size when compared to the Relaxdays arbour.
 This huge arbour seat has the word ‘house’ in the name, because it truly does look more like a house than a seat!
 With a whopping height of 2.3 metres, this arbour is essentially made up of two separate benches, which join on one side.
-Above the benches are two slate roofs, with a set of four vertical trellises reaching from the ground up – just imagine how many growing plants you could support with all this trellis!
+Above the benches are two slate roofs, with a set of four vertical trellises reaching from the ground up – just imagine how many climbers you could support with all this trellis!
+You could also doctor it a bit and place a post in the adjacent corner to create a square – from there a few beams over the top and you have a pergola too at what would then be bargain money:

 The mammoth size means that you could fit at least four people on this arbour seat, but I suspect that, with a little squeezing and squishing together, you could definitely fit more.
 Aside from the impressive size and the addition of four separate trellises, my favourite feature of this arbour seat is the inclusion of four handy armrests and even a corner table, connecting the two benches together.
 This feature really takes comfort and usability to the next level.
 To me, the armrests and corner table make this a social piece of garden furniture, designed to be used for hosting and entertaining guests, so if that is what you had in mind for your arbour seat, then perhaps this is the product for you.